Understand the changes you need to know, in minutes.

 Parents and caretakers in low- to middle-income households stand to receive dramatically higher tax credits.

-Biden also supports a $3,000 tax credit for family caregivers, to defray the cost of assisting a dependent.
+Biden proposed a $3,000 tax credit for family caregivers, to defray the cost of assisting a dependent.

 The Biden Administration is taking steps toward forgiving (eliminating) some student loans.
 Under the Biden plan, federal loans will be cancelled, tax-free, after borrowers have been enrolled in an income-based repayment plan for 20 years.

 But they may go further.
-Today, the administration is considering eliminating $50,000 of each taxpayer’s federal student loans.
+Today, the administration is eliminating up to $50,000 of each taxpayer’s federal student loans.